swig/swig/Doc/Manual/src/Fortran.md

 the interface `.i` file, and the wrapped C header `.h` file to illustrate how these inputs affect the output file names and properties:

-- The `%module forexample` declaration in the SWIG interface file resulted in the file names `forexample.f90` and the name in `module forexample`.
+- The `%module example` declaration in the SWIG interface file resulted in the file names `forexample.f90` and the name in `module forexample`.
 - The file name `example.i` resulted in the C wrapper file by default being named `example_wrap.c`.